OskarMikko/OskarMikko/content/posts/2023-11-28-analysis-of-hotel-booking-cancellations/index.md

 # Business Problem

-In recent years, City Hotel and Resort Hotel in Portugal have seen high cancellation rates.
+In recent years, City Hotel and Resort Hotel in Portugal have seen high cancelation rates.
 Each hotel is now dealing with a number of issues as a result, including fewer revenues and less than ideal hotel room use.
-Consequently, lowering cancellation rates is both hotels' primary goel in order to increase their efficiency in generating revenue, and for us to offer thorough business advice to adress this problem.
+Consequently, lowering cancelation rates is both hotels' primary goel in order to increase their efficiency in generating revenue, and for us to offer thorough business advice to adress this problem.

-The analysis of hotel booking cancellations as well as other factors that have no bearing on their business and yearly revenue generation are the main topics of this report.
+The analysis of hotel booking cancelations as well as other factors that have no bearing on their business and yearly revenue generation are the main topics of this report.

 The data used in this case can be found at: https://www.kaggle.com/datasets/mathsian/hotel-bookings.